Carreau/posts/18-planning-an-early-death-for-python-2.md

 numeric library which are relying on the numerical operator.

 ## Don't respond to "and on Python 2"

+Personally during talks I plan to not pay attention to question regarding legacy Python, and will treat questions such questions as someone asking whether I support windows Vista.
+Next question please.
+The less you talk about Legacy Python the more you imply Legacy Python  is not a thing anymore.

 ## Drop support for Legacy Python (at least on paper)